claudia-viaro/Wdss-UCLdss_research/README.md

 ### 9) Bayesian methods in sport statistics
 Bayesian methods are becoming increasingly popular in sports analytics.
 Identified advantages of the Bayesian approach include the ability to model complex problems, obtain probabilistic estimates and predictions that account for uncertainty, combine information sources and update learning as new data become available.
 The volume and variety of data produced in sports activities over recent years and the availability of software packages for Bayesian computation have contributed significantly to this growth. <br />

-Modern sports science is both characterized and challenged by the volume and variety of available data.
-Good examples of this are the basketball STATS SportVU tracking technology, the MLB baseball PITCHf/x and the golf ShotLink system.
-While traditional statistical analyses focused on points scored, averages and number of goals, recent advances in sports analytics consider more complex issues such as the interaction of the players in offensive and defensive actions.

 Here some preliminary literature
 - [A machine learning framework for sport result prediction](https://www.sciencedirect.com/science/article/pii/S2210832717301485)
 - [The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in Rugby](https://arxiv.org/abs/2110.00001)

 ### 10) Global Forecasting Models (GFM) with ML
 The paradigm in time series forecasting throughout decades has been to treat every time series as an independent dataset.
 As a result, traditional forecasting techniques are local, consider each time series separately and forecast it in isolation.
-However, nowadays, many companies are collecting large quantities of time series from similar sources routinely, such as sales in retail of thousands of different products, measurements for predictive maintenance across many machines, smart meter data across many households, etc. Application areas lie in the use of a set of series for forecasting, as opposed to just one series (Global Forecasting Models).
+However, nowadays, many companies are collecting large quantities of time series from similar sources routinely. <br />

+Application areas lie in the use of a set of series for forecasting, as opposed to just one series (Global Forecasting Models).
 The global model has the same set of parameters (e.g., the weights if the global model is a neural network) for all the series in contrast to a local model which has a different set of parameters for every individual series. <br />

 Here some preliminary literature
 - [Improving the accuracy of global forecasting models using time series data augmentation](https://reader.elsevier.com/reader/sd/pii/S0031320321003356?token=3BE4AD533632BE53F856909A6E77A7D4460ED5976C027FEAC9AB2DFE4AD4D292C1F4F0633C82831119A6753A63163DCC&originRegion=eu-west-1&originCreation=20220531081531)